simps1982/commodore-8bit/basic-data-poke.md

 If you realise you forgot to enter a particular line, or need to **insert a new line** somewhere amongst the others, just pick an intermediate line number e.g. 35 if you need to insert a line in between lines 30 and 40.

-To **erase a line** simply enter the line number and hit ENTER.
+To **erase a line** completely simply enter the line number and hit ENTER.
 The next execution of the `LIST` command will show that the unwanted line has disappeared from memory.

-BASIC line numbers are arbitrary, and it is sometimes possible to avoid them altogether, but it is customary to use the ten times table for this reason: it leaves you scope to insert additional lines at any point later and facilitates easy correction of mistakes.
+BASIC line numbers are arbitrary, but it is customary to use the ten times table for this reason: it leaves you scope to swiftly insert additional lines at any point later and facilitates easy correction of mistakes.

 There are various other loose-knit conventions for line numbering: some programmers like to start their 'DATA' statements with a round key number like 100, 1 000 or 10 000 even if the previous line number was only 50 or 60 and then resume counting in tens henceforth.